awslabs/aws-greengrass-labs-secretsmanagerclient/README.md

 This component deploys a SecretManagerClient java cli tool that can be used by other components to retrieve secrets that have been synchronized locally to the Greengrass core via the `aws.greengrass.SecretManager` component.

 This component does not perform any processing on its own and only deploys the executable.
-You need to invoke the executable from another component which you made dependent on `community.greengrass.SecretsManagerClient` by executing:
+You need to invoke the executable from another component which you made dependent on `aws.greengrass.labs.SecretsManagerClient` by executing:

 ```
 java -jar